valient-newman/dfsIconCtls/README.md

   dfsIconComboBox and TdfsIconListBox v1.17

-  A caching Icon ComboBox and ListBox component for Delphi.
+  The caching Icon ComboBox and ListBox components for Delphi.

   A dropdown list style combobox that displays the icons that exist in a given file, and a listbox that displays the icons that exist in a given file,